 Dual Enrollment Admission Criteria

 Applicants will undergo a holistic review process.
 “Demonstrated academic achievement” is the primary factor in the Dual Enrollment review.
 While students are still taking high school classes, we expect applicants to have taken advantage of rigor at their school before starting Dual Enrollment at UGA.
-The academic review centers on several criteria: the student’s grade point average (GPA) in core academic courses, the rigor of a student’s course selection, and his or her best combination of scores on the SAT or ACT (if the student decides to include optional test scores).
+The academic review centers on several criteria: the student’s grade point average (GPA) in core academic courses, the rigor of a student’s course selection, and his or her best combination of scores on the SAT or ACT (optional for Fall 2021)*

 Additionally, consideration will be given for intellectual pursuits, creative endeavors and intercultural experiences, public service, co-curricular activities, community involvement, leadership and family commitments, integrity and personal maturity.